TurbulentGoat/rubiks-cube/README.md

 - **Daily Counts**: Stored as JSON array in localStorage under 'dailyCounts'

 ### Chart Library
-Built using Chart.js v4.3.0 for responsive, interactive visualizations.
+Built using Chart.js v4.3.0 for responsive, interactive visualisations.

 ### Browser Compatibility
 Works in all modern browsers that support: